sebastianangermund/orbits/README.md

 # orbits
 ## play

 `python/playground.py` is a dashbord where you can play with different initial conditions.

-This is everything you need to touch.
+With `python/chaos.py` you can get a nice effect of chaos.
+Make a small change to any initial value and the outcome will differ dramatically.

+## Modules

 `python/three_bodies.py` contain the model for initiating a particle array and updating it.
 Don't touch.